Feeling like you can’t get anything done. You’re not alone! Follow these tried-and-true strategies to get on an even keel.

 So will everyone else.

-Figure out what you really need to do.
-Many days that means food and clean underwear.
-Figure out what your bare minimum is.
-Maybe it’s a shower, a cup of coffee, a meal plan for the day, and a load of laundry.
+Figure out what your “bare minimum” is.
+Maybe it’s a shower, a cup of hot coffee, a meal plan for the day, and a load of laundry in the wash.

 While we all dream of getting ahead of schedule, life happens.
 None of us really gets it all done.
 Shoot for the most important things.

-Though your little ones are still pretty little, you’ll be surprised at how much they can learn and do.
+Though your little ones may still be pretty little, you’ll be surprised at how much they can learn and do.
 Those groceries in the kitchen?
 They can help you put them away.
 Include them in your tasks.
 Seriously.

 4. Establish some routines.